Microplastics

 Human Exposure and Health Risks

 Humans are exposed to microplastics through various routes, including the consumption of contaminated food and water, and inhalation.
 A study focusing on the American diet estimated that annual microplastic consumption ranges from 39,000 to 52,000 particles, depending on age and sex.
-These numbers increase significantly when inhalation is considered, reaching up to 121,000 particles annually.
-Additionally, individuals who consume bottled water may ingest significantly more microplastics compared to those who drink tap water.
+These numbers increase significantly when inhalation is considered, reaching up to 121,000 particles annually1.
+Additionally, individuals who consume bottled water may ingest significantly more microplastics compared to those who drink tap water1.

 Recent research has even detected microplastics in human placentas, raising concerns about potential health risks to developing fetuses.
-The presence of microplastics in placentas suggests that these particles can cross biological barriers and may have unknown health implications.
+The presence of microplastics in placentas suggests that these particles can cross biological barriers and may have unknown health implications8.

 Removal and Mitigation Strategies